Create a GUI so user can easily archive a senosr's data from a dataturbine to a metacat

 A button that initiates an action is furthest to the right.
 The Cancel button is to the left of this button.

 So for MacOS users Cancel is on the left of OK button.For other systems see guidelines.

 Since my mock-up was done on MacOS, you are right, the cancel should be on the left side.
 Thanks!

-#13 Updated by Jing Tao almost 7 years ago
+#13 Updated by Jing Tao about 7 years ago

 The menu for this action wasn't added to kepler, so we don't need to remove it.

 Here are more works we need to do:

 1. Redesign the gui to show the existing schedules for sensors.